ck090/FactorApy/README.md

 # FactorApy
----
-A Factor analysis library in Python
+A Python package to for performing Factor analysis on any given data.